martin-olivier/ZiAPI/docs/guides/MODULES_101.md

 DYLIB_API ziapi::IModule *LoadZiaModule() { return new Module; }
 ```

+> :warning: The function that returns a new module from a dynamic library must be called `LoadZiaModule`

 And then let's implement our `main.cpp` that will load the dynamic lib:

 ```c++